rmsk2/rustpwman/README.md

 Depending on the platform for which `rustpwman` is being built the feature is named `pwmanclientux` (Linux and MacOS) or `pwmanclientwin` (Windows).

-## Experimental webdav support
+## Experimental WebDAV support

-If you build `rustpwman` with the optional `webdav` feature enabled you can access password data files on Webdav shares without explicitly mounting the share first.
+If you build `rustpwman` with the optional `webdav` feature enabled you can access password data files on WebDAV shares without explicitly mounting the share first.
 The credentials are read from the `.rustpwman` config file using the following entries:

 ```